Medical Billing & Coding Schools

 Accreditation

 Future coding specialists looking for reliable, respected learning options should not overlook the importance of accreditation.
-Accredited online medical billing and coding degree programs have been reviewed by a third-party organization to confirm they comply with quality standards in areas like instruction and finances.
+A third-party organization has reviewed accredited online medical billing and coding degree programs to confirm they comply with quality standards in areas like instruction and finances.
 Many admissions boards, credentialing organizations, and employers only consider candidates with accredited degrees.

 Medical coding and billing schools are subject to national, regional, and programmatic accreditation.
 National and regional accreditation applies to an institution as a whole, while programmatic accreditation applies only to the medical billing and coding program.
 Schools publish accreditation information online, but verifying accreditation status with the school never hurts.
 Following are some of the accrediting agencies one should look for when assessing programs: